yangliu-finance/yangliu-finance.github.io/_pages/about.md

 serving as the Carhart model in China.
 We also provide a theoretical explanation of the trend factor and verify it across international market tests.

-In another study on machine learning (ML), I use genetic programming (GP) to construct a new framework for predicting the cross-section of stock returns.
-Different from the common ML algorithms which focus on minimizing the mean-squared error, I employ GP to maximize an economic objective, the Sharpe ratio of the usual spread portfolio.
+In another study on machine learning (ML), I use genetic programming (GP) to construct a new framework for predicting the cross-section of stock returns by maximizing an economic objective, the Sharpe ratio of the usual spread portfolio.
  Compared with the conventional regression-based methods and the neural network, GP can double their performance in the US, and outperform them internationally.